 Property Valuations and Surveys

-A valuation is not a survey but a limited inspection to identify problems that affect the security of your mortgage lender’s loan.
-A property can have defects that are critical to a prospective buyer but are not of concern to the mortgage lender and therefore would not appear in a valuation report.
+A valuation is not a survey but a limited inspection to identify problems that affect the value of the property.
+A property can have defects that are critical to a prospective buyer but which, for example, are not of concern to the mortgage lender and therefore would not appear in a mortgage valuation report.
 That’s why you should not just rely on the information provided by a valuation when deciding whether or not to purchase a property.

-Whether for building societies and banks or for probate and personal use we provide a valuation service throughout London and the South East.
+We provide a valuation service, including for probate and inheritance tax purposes, for private clients in Kent and East Sussex.
 We use a wide data base to give up to date valuations and can give advice on past and current trends in property values.

 Our property valuations are not a comprehensive survey of buildings – we provide general advice on the property’s condition, location, size and market value.
 We can also advise on rebuilding costs for insurance purposes.